 F. Fortis BNP Paribas

 Their offices, in London and Hong Kong, offered a second-to-none service to

 expatriates and foreign nationals for many years.
 Their rates were slightly

 better than many of their bank competitors and they were extremely helpful when

 borrowing was required via special purchase vehicles, off-shore trusts and

 companies.
 They were very competitive for multi-currency loans.
 After a brief

 return to the market place under the new BNP Paribas ownership this lender has

 withdrawn from the expat market place entirely.

 Also part of the Lloyds Grouping.
 There seems to be some sort of movement

 towards helping expatriates where the loans are residential, but this is on a

 very discretionary basis.
-Complaints from applicants and personal
+Complaints from applicants and personal experience

-their Lloyds parentage.
+Lloyds parentage.
 Applicants applying for a £500K mortgage on £1m. plus

 properties are being asked to give details of their expenditure on Sky,

 groceries etc. – crass stupidity!
 May consider expatriates for residential

 …….
 Heritable Bank

 Landsbanki.
 This is a shame - rather like Fortis they were a true "niche

 lender", with first rate service, sensible underwriting and personnel who